 - Parenting and mental health support for children, young people and their families

-If you are pregnant or have children under the age of 4 and are receiving certain benefits or are under 18, you may be able to access the Healthy Start vouchers.
-You can use the vouchers to buy fresh, frozen or tinned fruit and vegetables, fresh, dried or tinned pulses, plain cow's milk and infant formula from any shop or supermarket registered to take part in the scheme.
+If you are pregnant or have children under the age of 4 years and are receiving certain benefits or are under 18 years, you may be able to access food from the national Healthy Start scheme.
+Healthy Start gives eligible families a pre-paid card to buy fresh, frozen or tinned fruit and vegetables, fresh, dried or tinned pulses, plain cow's milk and infant formula.